+(4) Analysis of historical prices paid by the Government.

-(4) Reliance on prior prices paid by the Government.
-Before relying on a prior price paid by the Government, the contracting officer must verify and document that sufficient analysis was performed to determine that the prior price was fair and reasonable.
+(i) The contracting officer shall consider prices paid by the Government and commercial customers.
+The contracting officer shall not soley on a prior price paid by the Government, without further analysis (see FAR 15.404).

+(A) The contracting officer shall verify and document that sufficient analysis was performed to determine that the prior price was fair and reasonable.
 Sometimes, due to exigent situations, supplies or services are purchased even though an adequate price or cost analysis could not be performed.
 The problem is exacerbated when other contracting officers assume these prices were adequately analyzed and determined to be fair and reasonable.

+(B) The contracting officer also shall investigate and document the following considerations:

+(1) verify that the quantities were similar for pricing purposes, making adjustments as necessary to ensure comparability with the current quantity requirement;

-The contracting officer also must verify that the prices previously paid were for quantities consistent with the current solicitation.
-Not verifying that a previous analysis was performed, or the consistencies in quantities, has been a recurring issue on sole source commercial items reported by oversight organizations.
-Sole source commercial items require extra attention to verify that previous prices paid on Government contracts were sufficiently analyzed and determined to be fair and reasonable.
-At a minimum, a contracting officer reviewing price history shall discuss the basis of previous prices paid with the contracting organization that previously bought the item.
+(2) Consider whether the historical purchases were recent enough to be relevant for the purpose of establishing price reasonableness of the current acquisition, and escalate or deflate the historical prices as appropriate to facilitate comparison to the current proposed price; and commercial products and commercial services require extra attention to verify that previous prices paid on Government contracts were sufficiently analyzed and determined to be fair and reasonable.

+(3) Validate that the terms and conditions associated with the historical purchases were comparable to the current terms and conditions, or adjust the historical prices in a manner that accounts for the materially differing terms and conditions .

+(ii) Not verifying that a previous analysis was performed, or the consistencies in quantities, has been a recurring issue on sole source commercial products and commercial services reported by oversight organizations.
+Sole source

+(iii) At a minimum, a contracting officer reviewing price history shall discuss the basis of previous prices paid with the contracting organization that previously bought the item.
 These discussions shall be documented in the contract file.